 This may sound obvious, but you would be surprised by just how many inflated budgets and missed deadlines there are when it comes to hosting a trade show.

-You need to make a plan at the start, and then a backup plan, and then you need to go over these plans several times.
+You need to make a plan at the start, then a backup plan, and then go over these plans several times.
 Check out these #1 trade show exhibits for inspiration.

-Not only do you need to plan for the day(s) of the show but for afterward.
-Plan for the follow-up calls and emails to ensure you generate some new business.
+Not only do you need to plan for the day(s) of the show, but also for afterward.
+Plan follow-up calls and emails to generate new business.

 5. Not Defining Any Goals

 What is your reason for hosting a booth at this trade show?
 What do you hope to achieve?
-If you don’t establish any goals, how are you going to measure your performance?
+If you don’t set any goals, how will you measure your performance?

 Your goals could include:

-How are you going to know if the trade show was a success without having your goals defined?
+How will you know if the trade show was a success without having your goals defined?

 6. No Social Media Engagement for Trade Show